 World-renowned breast cancer surgeon Kristi Funk, MD, has worked with celebrity clients and shared her expertise on shows such as Good Morning America and The Dr. Oz Show, and authored the 2018 book Breasts: The Owner’s Manual.
-This October, for Breast Cancer Awareness Month, Funk has joined forces with the Physicians Committee for Responsible Medicine to launch the Let’s Beat Breast Cancer campaign.
+For Breast Cancer Awareness Month, Funk has joined forces with the Physicians Committee for Responsible Medicine to launch the Let’s Beat Breast Cancer campaign.
 We spoke with Funk about the role diet plays in breast cancer, and the four-pronged approach she recommends for radically reducing one’s risk of developing the disease.

 How did you come to advocate a plant-based diet for patients?